harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 The default installation of DOMjudge needs some tweaking before we can use it.
 For example we disable the demo user for security reasonse.

-### 1. make demo contest private, and delete demo user
+### 1. Make demo contest private, and delete demo user

 First login as `admin` user with the password from the file `./data/passwords/admin.pw` in the installation folder.